antmicro/kintex-410t-devboard/README.md

 This repository contains open hardware design files for a devkit created for AMD-Xilinx [Kintex-7 K410T](https://www.xilinx.com/products/silicon-devices/fpga/kintex-7.html) FPGA.

 This development board routes the I/O interfaces from the SoM and provides the necessary power buses.
-The design files were prepared in KiCad 6.
+The design files were prepared in KiCad 7.

 ## Repository structure

 The main repository directory contains KiCad PCB project files, a [LICENSE](LICENSE), and a README.
 The remaining files are stored in the following directories:

-* `lib` - contains the KiCad 6 component libraries
 * `doc` - contains generated schematics and other documentation
 * `img` - contains graphics for this README
+* `assets` - contains visual assets for showcasing the board on Antmicro [Open Hardware Portal](https://openhardware.antmicro.com)

 ## Key features